johann-DP/CRM/README.md

 * `phase4bis/run_all_since_commit.py` – execute every helper script.
 * `pred/run_all.py` – evaluate forecasting models on cleaned data.

+### Forecasting modules (`pred`)
+Scripts under `pred/` attempt to forecast revenue trends.
+The entry point `pred/run_all.py` first cleans closing dates with `preprocess_dates`, then aggregates the series and evaluates multiple models (ARIMA, Prophet, XGBoost, CatBoost and LSTM).
+The summary metrics are saved to `model_performance.csv` in `output_dir`.
+This section is still experimental.

 Install the optional `fpdf` package if you want nicer PDF layouts; otherwise Matplotlib's `PdfPages` is used.